Jimboc19861/Travel-Website/README.md

 # Travel-Website
-Travel Webpage for the City of Bruges
+This is a travel website designed for the city of Bruges using HTMl and CSS pages